estepanov/hundred-line-halo-image-stats/readme.md

 ## How this works

 This was my first time using [Jimp](https://github.com/oliver-moran/jimp), short for `JavaScript Image Manipulation Program`.
-The core index file loads a background image, then begins querying data (JSON) and images.
-This was tricky because querying the Halo API requiries attaching custom headers with your API key while `Jimp` does not allow setting custom headers for remote file requests.
-The loading and overlaying of JSON data was simple and straightforward.
-The loading and ovelaying of images was more complicated.
-I had to use `Axios` to make the request with the custom header and instruct `Axios` to return an `arraybuffer` data which can be used in `Jimp`.
+The core `index.js` file loads a background image, then begins querying data (JSON) and images.
+This was tricky for two reasons.
+First, querying the Halo API requiries attaching custom headers with your API key. `Jimp` does not allow setting custom headers for remote file requests.
+Then the loading and overlaying of JSON data was simple and straightforward.
+The second challenge was loading and ovelaying images.
+I had to use `Axios` to make the request with the custom header, and instruct `Axios` to return an `arraybuffer` data which can be used in `Jimp`.